Fewer than 500 assets?

-- Place an Aura RFID reader at your exit.
+- Place an fixed RFID reader at your exit.

 - Place antennas inside and outside your secure room.

-- Aura and Pogi will keep track of items that move from the room to the outside world.
+- RFID Readers connected to our Pogi server will keep track of items that move from the room to the outside world.
 You can add notifications when items move from each location.
 With a timestamp, you can look at the video to see who took an item.

 Doorways / Egress

-To secure items, you can place Aura readers around doorways.
+To secure items, you can place fixed RFID readers around doorways.
 Alarms will buzz and light up when an event occurs -- like a controlled item approaching the door.